reactiveui/website/input/docs/handbook/commands/asynchronous-operations.md

     .Subscribe(ex => this.Log().WarnException("Failed to load users", ex));
 ```

+ReactiveCommand itself doesn't guarantee that its results will be delivered on the UI thread, so extra `ObserveOn`s may be necessary.
+Use `.ObserveOn(RxApp.MainThreadScheduler)` if you'd like to update the UI.

+It is important to know, that ReactiveCommand itself as an `IObservable` will never complete or OnError - errors that happen in the async method will instead show up on the `ThrownExceptions` property.
+If it is possible that your async method can throw an exception (and most can!), you **must** Subscribe to `ThrownExceptions` or the exception will be rethrown on the UI thread.

 ### Invoking commands

 The best way to execute ReactiveCommands is via the `Execute` method: